-Two crewmen were seriously injured in the process of working aloft
+Two crewmen sustained serious injuries in the process of working aloft.

 The ATSB (Australian Transport Safety Bureau) investigation found that the equipment and machinery were not suitable for the task, making hazard identification difficult, and exposed the workers to increased risk.

 “This accident illustrates the consequence of deviating from accepted safety management procedures and industry best practice,” said ATSB Director Transport Safety Stuart Macleod.

 “The use of machinery and equipment contrary to its intended purpose makes hazard identification difficult and exposes those directly involved to significantly increased risk.”

 The investigation also found that the fall arrest equipment used was incorrectly attached to the workers on the suspended platform.
 Consequently, had either of them fallen from the platform, the equipment would not have worked correctly, resulting in serious or fatal injuries.